seekinginfiniteloop/PlainLicense/docs/licenses/permissive/PlainApachev2.md

+---
+draft: true
+---

 # Plain Apache License v2

-## THIS IS A PLACEHOLDER; THE LICENSE TEXT IS NOT FINAL

 Permission to Use:
 You can use, copy, modify, and distribute this software for free, even for commercial purposes, as long as you follow these rules: